Month: January 2022

 Simulation of air-liquid devices

 Silentdynamics uses InsightCAE to perform a number of simulations of dispersed gas bubbles in a degassing tank.
-Application of the solver twoPhaseEulerFoam enables the transient tracking of the gas phase, integral values of air at the outlets and overall the quality of the degassing device.
+Application of the solver twoPhaseEulerFoam enables the transient tracking of the gas phase, integral values of air at the outlets, and overall the quality of the degassing device.

-Setting up gas-oil dispersion boundary conditions as gas bubble size, blending coefficients, phaseProperties, etc. the simulation using twoPhaseEulerFoam could be initiated.
+Setting up gas-oil dispersion boundary conditions such as gas bubble size, blending coefficients, and phase properties for the simulation using twoPhaseEulerFoam could be initiated.

 Isosurfaces of 1% gas are presented.